As-exact-as-possible repair of unprintable STL files: Conversion Algorithm

 Let us assume that the normal $n$ at $t_0$ is well-defined and reliable, and let $v$ be the vertex of $t_0$ that does not belong to $e$.
 A triangle fan is \emph{upward} with $t_0$ if $t_0$ is the only element in the fan or if the second element is the first triangle after $t_0$ when turning around $e$ in the direction specified by the vector $n$ applied on $v$.
 Hence, under the just mentioned assumptions, a pair $(e, t_0)$ has exactly one upward triangle fan and possibly one downward fan (non-upward, if $e$ is singular).

-\begin{defn} \emph{Continuation - } Let $e$ be a non boundary edge, and let $t$ be a triangle of $Fan(e, t_0)$.
-The \emph{continuation} of $t$ in $Fan$ is the first triangle after $t$ if $t$ is not the last element of the list, or the first elemement of $Fan$ if $t$ is the last element.\end{defn}
+\begin{defn} \emph{Continuation - } Let $e$ be an edge, and let $t$ be a triangle of $Fan(e, t_0)$.
+The \emph{continuation} of $t$ in $Fan$ is the first triangle after $t$ if $t$ is not the last element of the list, or the first element of $Fan$ if $t$ is the last element.
+Note that if $e$ is on boundary, the continuation of its incident triangle $t$ is $t$ itself.\end{defn}

 \begin{defn} \emph{Edge-connected Polyhedron - } Let $|M|$ be a polyhedron. $|M|$ is edge-connected if any pair of 2-simplexes in $M$ is edge-connected.
 Two 2-simplexes $s_a$ and $s_b$ are \emph{edge-connected} if there exists a sequence $s_a=s_1, ..., s_n=s_b$ such that $s_{i-1}$ and $s_i$ intersect at a common 1-simplex \cite{deflosgp06}.\end{defn}